Gimanh/handscream/README.md

 Time and task Management
 www.handscream.com

-If you find bug or have idea please create an [Issue](https://github.com/Gimanh/handscream/issues)
+If you have any question or a bug report please open a [Issue](https://github.com/Gimanh/handscream/issues)